opee2012/Set-Ops/README.md

-Start program by using `js sets.js` in terminal within hello-world-opee2012-1 repo.
+Start program by using `js sets.js [OPTIONS]` in terminal within hello-world-opee2012-1 repo.

 # OPTIONS